One of my colleague outsourced the data analysis and they followed below method in finding differential expression analysis

 First they did, denovo assembly of controlA, controlB, treatedA and treated B separtely.
 Assembled transcripts from all the samples were iteratively clustered to produce uni-transcripts with fewest redudant sequence (they did not mention how they clustered to produce uni-transcripts).
-Then pre-processed reads were then mapped to the uni-transcritps to carry out the expression analysis and differential expression analysis using tophat-cufflinks.
+Then pre-processed reads were then mapped to the uni-transcripts to carry out the expression analysis and differential expression analysis using tophat-cufflinks.

 they followed -clustering parameters

-minimum identity for overlaps: 96%
+- minimum identity for overlaps: 96%

-minimum overlap length: 50bp
+- minimum overlap length: 50bp

-maximum length of unmatched overhangs: 50bp
+- maximum length of unmatched overhangs: 50bp

 they followed -uni-transcipt is considered differentially expressed if fold change > or equal to 4 and q-value less than 0.05

 From my experience, I usually do denovo assemble all the samples (control A, Control B, treatedA and treated B) as one reference transcript assembly.
 Then I do read map each sample (controlA, controlB and treated A and treated B) and get for each sampe FPKM values.
 Then do differential expression analysis taking all read mapped ones in any one of differential expression software (edgeR, deseq).